deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

         Decryption: plaintext = (ciphertext - key) mod 27

-    Important: Number your alphabet so that it starts with zero, e.g., A = 0.
+    Important: Number your alphabet so that it starts with zero, e.g., `A = 0, Z=25, [space] = 26`.

+    As a general rule for shift ciphers, *the modulus is always the size of the alphabet, but you must start your alphabet at 0*.

     {% include lab_question.html question='What is the ciphertext when encrypting "send money" with the key "security"?' %}